Nick Hexum: Early life

+Career

 311

 311's birth is viewed as their first show together at Sokol Auditorium on June 10, 1990.
 At that time, they were entirely independent and Hexum served as the band's manager and distributor.
 He took out a student loan and used the money to record in a local, professional studio and 311 released three independent albums, Dammit!, Unity, and Hydroponic on Hexum's own independent label What Have You Records.

 In 1992, the band felt they'd done all they could on the local scene and moved out to Los Angeles to pursue a record deal.
 Since Hexum had been proactive on the business end, demo tapes had been sent to many record labels.
 One made its way to producer Eddy Offord, who took interest in working with the band.
 All of this culminated in 311 signing a record deal with Capricorn Records.
 In 1993, 311 released their first major label album, titled Music.

 311 has released 14 major label records without a change in the band's line-up.
 They have performed over 2,000 shows in 29 countries and all 50 U.S. states.
 Hits include "Down", "Love Song", "Amber", "All Mixed Up", "You Wouldn't Believe", "Creatures (For a While)", and many more.